helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 ## Goal: `echo`

-Maven goal to echo messages during a build.
+Maven goal to echo messages to the log during a build.
 Supports [rich text](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html) via a simple DSL.

 ### General usage

 Execution of this plugin must be explicitly bound to the desired phase, there is no default.
-The following example uses the `validate` phase to emit a message as early as possible:
+The following example uses the `validate` phase to log a message as early as possible:

 ```xml
  <build>